mnguye95/personal-blog/src/posts/increase-conversions-auto-complete.md

 description: I used this one plugin for my local business clients and increased conversions!
 Powerful and super easy to set up.
 ---

-Wordpress is a powerful CMS platform.
-I used it for years for my clients.
-Along the way, I've bookmarked some plugins that increased results for me and my clients.
+I've used WordPress for years for my clients.
+Along the years, I've bookmarked plugins that increased results for me and my clients.
 They're simple, powerful, and perfect for your toolkit.
 Here's one of them:

 ## Autocompleting Addresses on Forms

 [Autocomplete Google Address](https://wordpress.org/plugins/autocomplete-google-address/) is a plugin that auto-completes your user's address input.
 My clients are mostly local businesses that require a property address to begin their sales process.

-As a web developer, our responsibiliy is to increase leads and conversions.
-To do so, the user experience must be easy enough to navigate and interact.
+As web developers, our responsibility is to increase leads and conversions.
+To do so, the user experience must be easy enough to view, navigate, and interact.

-We want to reduce the friction between the user and the conversion process.
-Adding an autocomplete feature allows our users to fill out  forms with less effort.
+By adding an autocomplete feature, it reduces the friction between the user and the conversion process, allowing them fill out our forms with less effort.

-In addition, it allows the submitted data to be more uniform and cleaner.
+In addition, the submitted data is uniform and clean.

 ```
 3454 sunset cir Florida ❌